 There are many techniques that can be used to play, but the guiro is usually played by scraping along the notches of the instrument.
 The sound effect varies from instrument to instrument depending on the materials used, the depth of the notches and spacing between.

-This is more like the traditional type of guiro but it works as a multipurpose instrument being also a shaker with a rainstick type of sound.
+It's more like the traditional type of guiro but it works as a multipurpose instrument being also a shaker with a rainstick type of sound.
 It has a woven strap by the handle and has been stunningly hand painted in Peru.
 This shaker guiro is made from natural produce, and the gourd is commonly grown for it's diverse uses.
 If you want more bang for your buck, then this 2 in one, offers a lot of options in the studio, and is an all-round winner!